logicalclocks/hops-docs/docs/getting_started/installation_guide/platforms/cloud.rst

 Cloud Platforms (AWS, GCP, Azure)
 ==========================================================

-Hops can be installed on a cloud platform using a AMI (for AWS), a GCP image or more flexibly using Karamel and Chef Solo.

 Quickstart on AWS
 -------------------------------------

-You can use Hopsworks.ai_ as a managed platform on AWS at:
+You can use Hopsworks.ai_ as a managed platform on AWS, see :ref:`hopsworks-ai`

 .. _Hopsworks.ai: https://www.hopsworks.ai